nopnop2002/Arduino-STM32-CAN/README.md

 	```
 	![Image](https://github.com/user-attachments/assets/dc1022da-f9e0-4c32-8e08-c49d240e74bd)

-The BxCan has two receive FIFOs.
+STM32 has two receive(RX) FIFOs.
+Each RX FIFO has three mailboxes and provides access only to the oldest received message in the mailbox.
+This sample code uses only the FIFO 0.
+The RX FIFO is closely related to the receive filter settings.
-By setting a filter, you can use both FIFOs.
+By properly setting the receive filter, you can sort the received messages into two RX FIFOs.
+For example, high priority messages can be stored in the FIFO0 and low priority messages can be stored in the FIFO1.
 [Here](https://github.com/nopnop2002/Arduino-STM32-CAN/tree/master/stm32f103_fifo) is an example for STM32F103.

 # Communication with Arduino-UNO R3